microsoft/hivedscheduler/doc/design/state-machine.md

 The original `Preempting` AG on this cell -> `Pending` (e<sub>5</sub> in AG state machine).

-Release the cell, and then reserve it to the new `Preempting` AG.
+Release the cell, and then reserve it for the new `Preempting` AG.

 __e<sub>7</sub>__: